Meet our teachers!

 Outside of Ardis Music, Mr. Crooker offers his piano performing abilities as an accompanist for soloists and for special events.
 His interests include music theory and composition, and can often be heard learning new classical music at the piano.
 He holds a B.S. in chemical engineering and is a juris doctor candidate.

-Mrs. Rossol has played the piano for 56 years and the violin for 50 with 25 years of teaching experience.
+Mrs. Rossol has played the piano for over 60 years and the violin for 57 with over 30 years of teaching experience.
 She has studied under DSO violinist Gaye Rose, and John Miller and Ramon Garza who are both violinists with several distinguished orchestras.

 Her areas of expertise include classical, traditional, pop, new age, theory, teaching Sukuki and classical violin methods together.
 She plays: solos for weddings, parties, church, solo/ensemble at MSBOA and MMF competitions, accompaniment, and worship team.
 She has been a member of the Macomb Symphony Orchestra and Lake St. Clair Symphony Orchestra, Chamber groups and quartets.